 So is the AI boom-and-bust era finally over?
-In our recent whitepaper “Technology and Innovation for the Future of Production,” co-created by The World Economic Forum and A.T.
-Kearney, we contend that AI solutions will be widely adopted over the next 10 to 15 years—and advances in hardware, software, and social infrastructure will unlock faster, smarter, and more intuitive applications to make value chains more productive.
-As AI transitions from rigid, rule-based algorithms to flexible, self learning ones, its impact on the nature of consumption and the structure or firms, supply chains, and production will be profound.
-Here are some key themes:
+In our recent whitepaper “Technology and Innovation for the Future of Production,” co-created with The World Economic Forum, we contend that AI solutions will be widely adopted over the next 10 to 15 years.
+Continued advances in hardware, software, and social infrastructure will unlock faster, smarter, and more intuitive applications.
+As AI transitions from rigid, rule-based algorithms to flexible, self learning ones, it will have profound impact on society.
+In particular, it will change the nature of consumption, the structure of firms, supply chains, and production.

 1. Products and services will compete on personalized, cognitive features.
 A P&G shampoo app might automatically adjust your anti-dandruff formulation over time to improve its effectiveness.
 A Samsung refrigerator might customize your next grocery order based on nutritional and budgetary considerations.
 Or a Medtronic artificial pancreas with a built-in glucose monitor might automatically administer properly dosed insulin to type 1 diabetes patients.

 2. Organizations will become more efficient hierarchies.
-AI applications will enable organizations to reap the benefits of scale without sacrificing agility—for instance, by allowing them to rapidly simulate decisions across silos, spans, and layers.
-Already today, AI apps can almost instantly scan reams of data in unstructured Excel and PDF formats to identify S&OP outliers and compliance risks.
+AI applications will enable organizations to reap the benefits of scale without sacrificing agility.
+For instance, by allowing the planning team to rapidly simulate decisions across silos, spans, and layers.
+Already today, AI apps can almost instantly scan reams of data in unstructured Excel and PDF formats to identify outliers and compliance risks.

 3. AI-as-a-service platforms will appear.
-These platforms, using a pay-as-you-go pricing model, will allow firms to scale up cognitive solutions at a marginal cost of zero, which will cause traditional barriers to entry to come tumbling down.
+Pay-as-you-go platforms will allow firms to scale up cognitive solutions at a marginal cost of zero.
+Consequently, this will cause traditional barriers to entry to come tumbling down.
 Amazon, for example, is offering smaller brands access to its cloud-based web commerce and fulfillment assets, helping them to grow rapidly with no need for upfront capital.
-As Amazon embeds AI for smarter predictive forecasting and basket recommendations, a symbiotic relationship may develop: smaller vendors will benefit from Amazon’s capabilities, while Amazon will benefit from a wealth of training data.
+As Amazon embeds AI for smarter predictive forecasting and basket recommendations, a symbiotic relationship may develop.
+Smaller vendors will benefit from Amazon’s capabilities, while Amazon will benefit from a wealth of training data.

 Proceed with Caution